 My name is Nando Sigona (see profile).
-I’m a Senior Lecturer and Senior Birmingham Fellow at the University of Birmingham and Deputy Director of the Institute for Research into Superdiversity and Research Leader for The UK in a Changing Europe initiative.
+I’m Reader (Associate Professor) in International Migration and Forced Displacement at the University of Birmingham and Deputy Director of the Institute for Research into Superdiversity and Research Leader for The UK in a Changing Europe initiative.

 My research interests include: